ShayneJaya/graphDrillDown/README.md

 - Update `keyIdentifier` to match the data label in your tooltip.
 - Modify the `iconClass` to change the button's appearance.
 - The tooltip selector (`toolTipQuerySelector`) should match your APEX implementation.
+- Change variable declarations inside of the AJAX callback.